-- 3.B.7 For Emission Point AA-020, the permittee shall operate the emergency stationary ICE according to paragraphs (a), (b), and (c) below.
-In order for the engine to be considered an emergency stationary ICE under 40 CFR 60, Subpart JJJJ, any operation other than emergency operation, maintenance and testing, and operation in non-emergency situations for 50 hours per year, as described in paragraphs (a) through (c) below, is prohibited.
-If the permittee does not operate the engine according to the requirements in paragraphs (a) through (c), the engine will not be considered an emergency engine under 40 CFR 60, Subpart JJJJ and shall meet all requirements for non-emergency engines. - (a) There is no time limit on the use of emergency stationary ICE in emergency situations. - (b) The permittee may operate the emergency stationary ICE for maintenance checks and readiness testing for a maximum of a 100 hours per calendar year, provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
-The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of each engine beyond 100 hours per calendar year. - (c) The permittee may operate the emergency stationary ICE for up to 50 hours per calendar year in non-emergency situations.
-The 50 hours of operation in nonemergency situations are counted as part of the 100 hours per calendar year for maintenance and testing.
+- 3.B.15 For Emission Point AA-033, the permittee shall operate the emergency, stationary ICE according to the requirements in (a) through (c) below: - (a) There is no time limit on the use of the engine in emergency situations. - (b) The engine may be operated for maintenance checks and readiness testing for a maximum of 100 hours per calendar year provided that the tests are recommended by federal, state or local government, the manufacturer, the vendor, the regional transmission organization or equivalent balancing authority and transmission operator, or the insurance company associated with the engine.
+The permittee may petition the DEQ for approval of additional hours to be used for maintenance checks and readiness testing, but a petition is not required if the permittee maintains records indicating that federal, state, or local standards require maintenance and testing of each engine beyond 100 hours per calendar year.

+The engine may be operated for up to 50 hours per calendar year in non-emergency situations.
+The 50 hours of operation in non-emergency situations are counted as part of the 100 hours per calendar year for maintenance and testing and emergency demand response provided in (b).